remix-run/react-router/docs/API.md

 ## `useRoutes(createHistory)` [deprecated]

-## `match({ routes, location, ...options }, cb)`
+## `match({ routes, location, [history], ...options }, cb)`

 This function is to be used for server-side rendering.
 It matches a set of routes to a location, without rendering, and calls a `callback(error, redirectLocation, renderProps)` when it's done.

-The additional `options` are used to create the history.
-You can specify `basename` to control the base name for URLs, as well as the pair of `parseQueryString` and `stringifyQuery` to control query string parsing and serializing.
+The function will create a `history` for you, passing the additional `options` along to create it.
+These options can include `basename` to control the base name for URLs, as well as the pair of `parseQueryString` and `stringifyQuery` to control query string parsing and serializing.
+You can also pass in an already instantiated `history` object, which can be constructed however you like.

 The three arguments to the callback function you pass to `match` are:
 - `error`: A Javascript `Error` object if an error occurred, `undefined` otherwise.